francisforeverhappy/Zhuofei_Development/Network/fundamental/README.md

 NIC allows communications between computers connected via local area network (LAN) as well as communications over large-scale network through Internet Protocol (IP).

 NIC is both a physical layer and a data link layer device, i.e. it provides the necessary hardware circuitry so that the physical layer processes and some data link layer processes can run on it.

+### Function
+Assigned with a unique Media Access Control (MAC) address hardcoded in ROM.
+(Most routers or operating system nowadays allow to change the MAC address on the software level).

+Contain hardware that allows to recognize its MAC address, Broadcast address and Multicast addresses (direct frames to groups of stations).

+Can be set to run in promiscuous mode where it listens to all transmissions.
+In the promiscuous mode, the NIC will accept the received frame that is not destined to it.
+(Can be used by hackers to intercept unencrypted passwords and other information; Cane be used by system administrators to troubleshoot the network.)